Murray, del Potro close to rematch

 "I played absolute sh** made the difference.
 It's quite simple."

-Safe to say he -- and women's seventh seed Johanna Konta -- wasn't a fan of the clay Tuesday.
+Safe to say he and women's seventh seed Johanna Konta weren't a fan of the clay.
 Konta was upset by 109th-ranked Hsieh Su-Wei 1-6 7-6 6-4.

 Simona Halep -- the 2014 finalist who is a huge fan of the clay -- seemingly brushed aside any concerns about her injured ankle.

-The women's favourite in the draw, Halep last week wasn't sure she would play her opener.
+The women's favourite, Halep last week wasn't sure she would play her opener.
 But the Romanian did and cruised past Jana Cepelova 6-2 6-3 in just over an hour.